johnnypass/cavafy-xsl-stylesheets/README.md

 cavafy-xsl-stylesheets
 ======================
-essentially a edited version of Dave Rice's mediainfo2pbcoreinstantiation.xsl.
-Unlike Dave's xsl, this stylesheet is meant to create a valid PBCore asset document, which includes all the madatory fields required for upload by the asset management system, WNET PBcore.
+Essentially a edited version of Dave Rice's mediainfo2pbcoreinstantiation.xsl.
+Unlike Dave's xsl, this stylesheet i This stylesheet is also specific to the workflow of NYPR and has some features that will only work with the archives filenaming convemtions.
+It is also meanonly for use with audio wave files and not video.